Battery Takeback Compliance for UK Retailers

 Can Cell Comply support a retail chain?

 Yes.
-We can audit a sample of stores, define a standard operating procedure, set up collection documentation, train store teams, and monitor ongoing evidence across a multi-site estate.
+We can review a sample of stores, define a standard operating procedure, set up collection documentation, train store teams, and monitor ongoing evidence across a multi-site estate.

 Need a Store-Level Battery Takeback System?

-A compliance audit maps what you sell, which takeback rules apply, and what your stores need to do to collect, store, and document battery waste safely.
+A compliance review maps what you sell, which takeback rules apply, and what your stores need to do to collect, store, and document battery waste safely.